-The positive response averages for the year are 96% for questions 1 and 2 and 94% for question 3.
+The positive response averages for the last 5 quarters are 96.6% for question 1, 96.4% for question 2 and 93.6% for question 3.

 The feedback collected is reported to our clinical and public areas in a timely manner.
 Within our clinical areas this is displayed on their quality and safety information boards and in public areas this is visible in a 'You said, We did' report.
 This enables the public and staff to see what changes have been made as a result of feedback.
 This feedback is reported across the organisation and to the Board.